AeroRust/free-flight-stabilization/README.md

 (Proportional, Integral, Derivative) control functions from dRehmFlight version 1.3, an Arduino-based flight controller software.
-These functions are used to stabilize unmanned aerial vehicles (UAVs) and are written with no external dependencies.
+These functions are used to stabilize unmanned aerial vehicles (UAVs) and are written with minor external dependencies.

 ## Overview

-The initial translation preserves the structure of the original Arduino implementation to facilitate easy verification and comparison for those familiar with dRehmFlight.
-The aim is to maintain a detailed commit history to document the refactoring process.
-As currently written, the code assumes a single-threaded environment.
+The initial translation preserved the structure of the original Arduino implementation to facilitate easy verification and comparison for those familiar with dRehmFlight.
+The aim was to maintain a detailed commit history to document the refactoring process.

-## Flight Readiness

-The current architecture relies heavily on global state and `unsafe` practices, making it unsuitable for actual flight applications.
-This approach represents a fundamental mismatch with Rust’s design principles, and needs to be refactored.
+Tagged version v0.0.0 contains code for both the old direct translation, the new refactor, and tests with matching values for both.
+See the angle, rate, and angle2 stabilizers.
+Tests pass and values match.
+Only the refactored code remains in future commits.

 ## License